reaganochora/usermanager/README.md

 # usermanager
-A Java web app for user management using Spring MVC, Spring Data , MySQL
+A Java web app for user management using Spring MVC, Spring Data , MySQL and JSP

 #How to Install

-#References
+#References \
 I started learning spring MVC from www.websystique.com \
 The theme I used is from https://adminlte.io/